Here’s What To Eat Before A Run For Optimal Results

 Let’s now take a look at what to eat before running a race or long run:

-What To Eat Before A Race
+What Should I Eat Before A Race?

-Remember to try and eat 2-3 hours beforehand, if possible.
+Remember to eat 2-3 hours beforehand, if possible.
 If you need to wake up very early to do this, eat your meal, and then go back to bed until you have to get ready.

 Because 2-3 hours is quite a long time before you begin to run, you should have a small snack, preferably something you will also eat during the race, such as an energy gel, on hand.
-You can take the energy gel just 20 minutes or so before your run if you need a quick boost before the start.

 Pancakes and maple syrup, an example of what to eat before a run.

-Your pre-run breakfast could be anything mentioned above in a larger quantity or:
+The best foods for your pre-run breakfast could be anything mentioned above in a larger quantity or:

 • A bagel or English muffins with jam or honey